-During the first quarter of 2012, the Company determined that based on its business activities, it is classified as a telecommunications service provider for regulatory purposes and it should make direct contributions to the USF based on revenues it receives from the resale of interstate and international telecommunications services.
+During the third quarter of 2012, the Company determined that based on its business activities, it is classified as a telecommunications service provider for regulatory purposes and it should make direct contributions to the USF based on revenues it receives from the resale of interstate and international telecommunications services.
 Previously, the Company had believed that the telecommunications services were an integral part of an information service that the Company provides via its software and had instead made indirect USF contributions via payments to its wholesale telecommunications service providers.
 In order to comply with the obligation to make direct contributions, the Company has made a voluntary self-disclosure to the Federal Communications Commission ("FCC") Enforcement Bureau and has registered with the Universal Service Administrative Company ("USAC"), which is charged by the FCC with administering the USF.
 The Company has filed exemption certificates with its wholesale telecommunications service providers in order to eliminate its obligation to reimburse such wholesale telecommunications service providers for their USF contributions calculated on services sold to the Company.

 The Company's registration with USAC subjects it to assessments for unpaid USF contributions, as well as interest thereon, due to its late registration and reporting of revenues.
 The Company will be required to pay assessments for periods prior to the Company's registration.
 While the Company is in discussions with the FCC to limit such back assessments to the period 2008 through 2012, it is possible that it will be required to pay back assessments for the period from 2003 through 2007.
-The Company will also face a regulatory and contractual challenge in seeking recovery or credit for its USF reimbursement payments previously made to its wholesale telecommunications service providers of up to \$2,026,000, \$3,129,000 and \$3,129,000 as of December 31, 2011, 2012, and September 2013, respectively.
+The Company will also face a regulatory and contractual challenge in seeking recovery or credit for its USF reimbursement payments previously made to its wholesale telecommunications service providers of up to \$3,129,000 as of December 31, 2012 and 2013.
 Finally, the Company is exposed to the potential assessment by the FCC of monetary penalties due to its past failure to recognize its obligation as a USF contributor.
 The Company believes it may be able to reduce such penalties as a result of the Company's voluntary self-disclosure.

-In July 2013, the Company and USAC agreed to a financing arrangement for the undisputed portion of the unpaid USF contributions and related interest for the periods 2008 through 2012 whereby the Company issued to USAC a promissory note payable of \$4,075,000.
-The repayment terms of the promissory note payable are disclosed in Note 5.
-As of September 30, 2013, the balance of the promissory note payable is \$3,797,000 and included in the notes payable amounts on the consolidated balance sheets.
-In addition to the promissory note payable, the Company had an accrued liability for USF contributions and related interest and penalties of \$4,859,000, \$8,104,000 and \$4,269,000 included in accrued federal fees on the consolidated balance sheets as of December 31, 2011 and 2012, and September 30, 2013, respectively, of which \$803,000 pertains to periods prior to 2008.
-For the years ended December 31, 2011 and 2012, and for the nine months ended September 30, 2012 and 2013, the Company incurred expenses related to its USF obligations of \$1,991,000, \$3,245,000, \$2,551,000 and \$3,009,000, respectively, which was recorded as a charge to cost of revenue.
-No amounts related to the potential recovery or credit of USF contributions paid by the Company to its wholesale telecommunications service providers was recognized in the accompanying consolidated financial statements.
+In July 2013, the Company and USAC agreed to a financing arrangement for the undisputed portion of the unpaid USF contributions and related interest for the periods 2008 through 2012 whereby the Company issued to USAC a promissory note payable in the amount of \$4,075,000.
+The repayment terms of the promissory note payable are disclosed in Note 6.
+As of December 31, 2013, the balance of the promissory note payable was \$3,679,000 and included in the notes payable amounts on the consolidated balance sheets.
+In addition to the promissory note payable, the Company had an accrued liability for USF contributions and related interest and penalties of \$8,104,000 and \$4,206,000 included in accrued federal fees on the consolidated balance sheets as of December 31, 2012 and 2013, respectively, of which \$803,000 pertains to periods prior to 2008.
+For the years ended December 31, 2011, 2012 and 2013, the Company incurred expenses related to its USF obligations of \$1,991,000, \$3,245,000 and \$3,873,000, respectively, which was recorded as a charge to cost of revenue.
+No amounts related to the potential recovery or credit of USF contributions paid by the Company to its wholesale telecommunications service providers were recognized in the accompanying consolidated financial statements.